ElenaPapanikolas/Just-Another-Text-Editor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 Just Another Text Editor: JATE is in fact, just another text editor, BUT its also a Progressive Web Application text editor!
 It uses the data persistance techniques of local storage, the indexedDB database, and caching so the user can write whatever they need, whenever they need.
-It doesn't matter if they're online or offline!
+It doesn't matter if they're online or offline, by using JATE, everything will be saved and ready to go.

 ## Table of Contents
 * [Installation](#installation)